 - For new first-time, first-year students, our one-credit course Ecology of Place is an exploration of self, community, and larger human and natural systems.
 We begin within our home community located in Harris Hall and branch out across campus and into our larger community and landscapes.
 Within class and during Sustainability House community celebrations, students explore and practice three central themes of sustainability:

 - Mountains, Rivers, and Lakes: Outdoor Exploration

 - Harvest, Cook, Eat: Food Systems

 - Reduce, Reuse, Rethink: Matter and Energy

-- Current UVM students living in the Sustainability Learning Community neighborhood will have the option to apply for an enhanced experience.
-If admitted, students will receive additional benefits, including priority for room selection, special programming options, leadership opportunities, and possibly an option to enroll in a seminar and earn credit.
+- Second-year Sustainability students will have the opportunity to apply to our enhanced learning experience entitled “Greenhouse.”
+Students who are admitted to Greenhouse will be enrolled in the one-credit NR 16 Ecological Citizenship seminar and receive additional benefits, including priority for room selection, special programming options, and leadership opportunities.
 (More information about how to apply for the enhanced experience will be made available in January.)